 My answer 10 years ago is the same as it is today.
 Stainless steel is not going away, and here's why:

-- Colors and specialty finishes don't sell.
-They just don't.
-Viking has tried for years with very limited success.
+- Colors and specialty finishes have limited appeal.
+Viking has tried for years to sell a number of color packages with very limited success.

-- You like stainless steel.
+- Stainless Matches.
 It matches every wood tone and finish.
-Dark wood, light wood and white cabinets all look good with stainless steel.
+Dark wood, light wood, and white cabinets all look good with stainless steel.

-- Price and selection.
+- Price.
 You can buy a stainless steel kitchen for $1,499.
-You can buy it in different configurations, sizes and options.
-Specialty finishes are typically only available in the one size and at a price premium.
+You can buy it in different configurations, size, and options.

 Get the free Yale Appliance Buying Guide.
 You will like this guide.
 It has features, specs and inside tips to all the brands like Sub-Zero, Thermador, Bosch and Miele.
-It covers built-ins, counter depth, freestanding vs. slide-in and much more (plus a ton of good product shots as well).
-Well over 100,000 people have read a Yale Guide
+It covers built-ins, counter depth, freestanding vs. slid-in and much more (plus a ton of good product shots as well).
+Well over 350,000 people have read a Yale Guide.

 A Note About Pricing